jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-04 03    Automatic Containment Spec Project Summary.md

 Automatic Containment will be worked out in the following document:

-> "Automatic Containment"
+- Automatic Containment

-The following document and older versions of it might conatin useful information for the project:
+The following document and older versions of it might contain useful information for the project:

-> "Symbol = Creator"
+- Symbol = Creator

 The solution to Automatic Containment was inspired by the *closest mutual parent* principle, described in the original Symbol Language documentation: